WGBH-MLA/AAPB2/app/views/special_collections/woman-series.md

 ## Help

+Research is ongoing to determine whether the 203 episodes preserved in the AAPB represent the complete <em>Woman</em> series.
 Records are described at an item level and all records contain brief descriptions and subject terms.
 Search by keyword or individual, or browse all episodes by clicking “Explore the Collection” below the search box.

 ## Terms